kiba/Writings/for_science/dramatis_personae.md

 **Lisa Lavender** - Anchorwoman for the Vales News Network.

 Appearances: 19

+**Cindy Blue** - Correspondent for the Vales News Network.

+Appearances: 24

 **Blake Belladonna** - A huntress-in-training and teammate of Ruby Rose at Beacon Academy.
 She wished to meet with James Archer for a discussion about hatred.